Top takeaways from student loan forgiveness arguments at the Supreme Court

 As thousands outside the court were advocating for Biden’s plan for up to $20,000 in forgiveness, the conservative-leaning court spent more than three hours listening to two different challenges to the program.

-The main focus in both cases was the standing of the challengers, meaning the legal right to sue, and the scope of the Higher Education Relief Opportunities for Students (HEROES) Act.
+The main focus in both cases was the standing of the challengers, meaning their legal right to sue, and the scope of the Higher Education Relief Opportunities for Students (HEROES) Act.

-The questioning from the justices highlighted the split between the liberal and conservative sides of the court, casting doubt the plan, major campaign promise for Biden, will be able to succeed.
+The questioning from the justices highlighted the split between the liberal and conservative sides of the court, casting doubt that the plan, a major campaign promise for Biden, will be able to succeed.

 Here are the top takeaways from Tuesday’s arguments: